jbossdemocentral/fuse-dv-shopping-integration-demo/README.md

 2. Download JBoss Data Virtualization 6.1 (jboss-dv-installer-6.1.0.redhat-3.jar).
 Put this in the software folder in your local environment.

+3. Create the folder where this will be installed: mkdir target/dv

-3. Run this using:
+4. Run the installer using:

         java -jar jboss-dv-installer-6.1.0.redhat-3.jar

-4. Select the "target" folder (see [screenshot](/docs/img/dv-install-location.png)) and complete the installation
+5. Select the "target/dv" folder (see [screenshot](/docs/img/dv-install-location.png)) and complete the installation
 	* Select all products
 	* Choose passwords and OData enabled
 	* Perform the default configuration